 Kids of NBA legends are proving they’re more than a last name.
-Bronny James lit it up as a freshman at Sierra Canyon.
-Zaire Wade will be making a college decision soon.
-Shaquille O’Neal’s kids are dunking and raving during quarantine.
+Bronny James is lighting it up at Sierra Canyon.
+Zaire Wade is headed to the NBA G-League.
+Shaquille O’Neal’s kids are dunking throughout college basketball.

 Son of Former NBA Star Dennis Rodman